What Parents Should Know About Self-Harm in Teens 2024

 Self-harm is a serious concern that affects many teens.
 It’s important for parents, caregivers, and loved ones to provide support and help teens find healthy ways to cope with their emotions.
 Here are some effective ways to stop self-harm in teenagers:

 Help your teen find healthy ways to manage their stress like exercise, meditation, or journaling.
-Encourage them to express themselves creatively, participate in activities that they enjoy, and spend time with positive support systems such as family and friends.
+Be sure to encourage them to express themselves creatively, participate in activities they enjoy, and spend time with positive support systems such as family and friends.

 Limit access to sharp objects or any other items that can be used for self-harm.
 This includes any medication that can be misused by your teenager.

-Recovery from self-harm takes time, be patient with your teen and celebrate progress, no matter how small.
-Be supportive of their journey and continue to encourage them to get the help they need to overcome self-harm.
+Recovery from self-harm takes time; be patient with your teen and celebrate progress, no matter how small.
+Encourage them to get the help they need to overcome self-harm and be supportive of their life.

-Remember, talking to your teenager about self-harm can be a difficult and emotional conversation.
-However, with patience, empathy, and understanding, you can make it easier to have an open and honest conversation.
+Remember, talking to your teenager about self-harm can be difficult and emotional.
+Open and honest communication can be achieved with patience, empathy, and understanding.

 Monitor Teens’ Online Activities with iKeyMonitor